MommaWatasu/OteraEngine.jl/docs/src/tutorial.md

 When you build the very complex templates, nested extended templates must be useful.

 ### Nested Extens
 When you build very complex templates, nested extended templates must be useful.
-THis is the exmaple:
+This is the exmaple:
 ```html
 #nestedextends1.html
 {% extends "nestedextends2.html" %}